 College band success stories are few and far between, but that doesn’t stop new groups from forming every year.
 Up-and-coming duo the 117s is just one of many groups, including Park Strangers, Trix and the Kids and Rich After Taxes, to hit the Kenyon music scene recently.

-Many Kenyon bands have similar origin stories while on the Hill; band members Zack Eydenberg ’18 and Nick Navari ’18 exemplify and describe their journey.
+Many Kenyon bands have similar origin stories while on the Hill; band members Aggie Eydenberg ’18 and Nick Navari ’18 exemplify and describe their journey.

 Navari, a pianist since age four, wandered from classical music to rock and pop, which fit his style better, he said.
 By high school he had played everything he could get his hands on, from guitar to the melodica.
 Eydenberg, a Kokosinger and mostly self-taught musician, started piano in fourth grade and learned guitar by high school.
 Singing came naturally to both of them in their musical development.

 “Always being around music, you have to sing along, right?”
 Navari said.

 The two named their group after Lewis 117, the room they shared as first-year roommates.
 They remain roommates in Caples, while also being bandmates and friends.

 The 117s have a gentle, jazzy tone that teasingly leans toward a few different genres, as indicated by their three songs on the online music platform Bandcamp.
 Navari and Eydenberg are still testing the waters, experimenting with indie-style lyricism and low-key rock like that of Ben Folds.
 Although the group hasn’t perfected their sound, Navari and Eydenberg certainly don’t slack in producing new content.